Thyroiditis

 Risk Factors

-• Subacute granulomatous thyroiditis: recent viral respiratory infection or HLA-B35
+• Subacute granulomatous thyroiditis: recent viral respiratory infection, such as COVID-19 infection, or HLA-B35

 • Hashimoto disease: family/personal history of thyroid/autoimmune disease, high iodine intake, cigarette smoking, selenium deficiency